Enharmonic Notes on Bass Guitar: Same Fret, Two Names

 Enharmonic Notes and Enharmonic Equivalents - Image of Music Notation by Marius Masalar

-What Are Enharmonic Notes in Music?
+What Are Enharmonic Notes?

 Enharmonic Equivalent Note Spelling for A Sharp and B Flat